zio/zio-http/docs/website/docs/v1.x/dsl/middleware/index.md

 ### Using `>>>`

-`>>>` is an alias for `andThen`.Creates a new middleware that passes the output Http of the current middleware as the input to the provided middleware.
+`>>>` is an alias for `andThen`.
+Creates a new middleware that passes the output Http of the current middleware as the input to the provided middleware.

 ```scala